ZIMO-Elektronik/ULF_DECUP_EIN/README.md

 | ---| --- |

 ### Startbyte
-The so called Startbyte contained in the zsu Updatefile is sent as a byte packet to select the given decoder.
-ACK is expected a for successful selection.
+The so called startbyte contained in the zsu updatefile is sent as a byte packet to select the given decoder.
+ACK is expected for a successful selection.

 ### Blocklength byte

-Contains the number of Flashblocks to be written.
+Contains the number of flashblocks to be written.
 Both ACK and NACK are accepted.

 ### Security Byte 1